 Studies show that patients recover better and have increased confidence when they are provided with a comprehensive picture of their treatment and recovery.
-Consequently, the entire IJRR staff is devoted to teaching patients about what to expect in surgery, during their post-operative hospital stay, and when they return home.
+We are devoted to teaching patients about what to expect in surgery, during their post-operative hospital stay, and when they return home.

-Features of the patient experience at the Institute for Joint Restoration and Research include:
+Features of the joint replacement patient experience at Washington Hospital include:

 - Emphasis on group activities as well as individualized care

-- Instruction by our physical therapists on exercises, transfer techniques, proper ambulation skills, and self-care, to facilitate safe and independent mobility
+- Instruction by our physical therapists and occupational therapists on exercises, transfer techniques, proper ambulation skills, and self-care, to facilitate safe and independent mobility

-- Education for your family and friends, who act as “coaches”
+- Education for patients’ family and friends, who act as “coaches”

 - A Case Manager who coordinates all patient-centered discharge planning